stuebersystems/doc.quattropod.en/docs/mini/reset.md

 ![](/assets/img/Reset_config_complete.png)

-* After the reset, the country of the WLAN channel must be selected during the first login on the web interface.
+* After the reset, the country of the Wi-Fi channel must be selected during the first login on the web interface.
 For devices within Europe, please select `EUROPE`.
 Then enter a new admin password.

 ![](/assets/img/wifi.land.selection.EN.png)

-## Reset via web interface
+## Reset via Web Interface

 Using the [Advanced settings](adv.settings.md) function, you can log in and reset to the default settings using any web browser.